Rick Hearst Teases Possible ‘General Hospital’ Return As Ric Lansing

-It has been quite some time since the character of Ric Lansing was causing trouble in Port Charles, but General Hospital fans have been speculating that it might be time to bring him back.
-Actor Rick Hearst recently did an article to promote a new project of his and he addressed the idea of returning to GH to reprise his old character.
+It has been quite some time since the character of Ric Lansing caused trouble in Port Charles, but General Hospital fans have been speculating that it might be time to bring him back.
+Actor Rick Hearst recently did an article to promote a new project of his, and he addressed the idea of returning to GH to reprise his old character.

 While Hearst has been away from the world of soap operas for a while, fans know that he’s played characters on almost all of them.
 As Soap Opera News points out, years ago he played Alan-Michael Spaulding on the now-defunct Guiding Light.